miharothl/CarND-MPC-Project/README.md

 ## The Model

-The state of the car is represented in world coordinate system by:

- * x and y coordinate
+The state of the car is represented in world coordinate system by x and y coordinate, by orientation angle (psi), velocity (v), cross track error (etc) and  orientation angle error (epsi).
- * psi - orientation angle
- * v - velocity
- * etc - cross track error
- * epsi - orientation angle error

-Two actuators were used:
-  * delta - steering wheel
-  * a - single actuator to simulate throttle and break pedals
+Two actuators were used one for steering wheel (delta) and one single actuator for both throttle and break pedals (a).

 Kinematic model represented by the following update equations was used:

 ![kinematic model](./images/kinematic_model.png)

-Lf measures the distance between the front of the vehicle and its center of gravity.
-The larger the vehicle, the slower the turn rate.

-dt represents timestamp.
+where Lf measures the distance between the front of the vehicle and its center of gravity (the larger the vehicle, the slower the turn rate), and where dt represents timestamp.

 ## Timestamp Length and Elapsed Duration

 Various N and dt values were used.
-Finally 10 and 0.1 were used as suggested by the Udacity instructors.
-Combination of 10 and 0.1 means that the MPC predicts state of the vehicle for 1 second ahead.
-Higher N values resulted in delays produced by the solver.
-The vehicle started to oscillate.
-Same was observed for looking only couple of steps away.
+Finally 10 and 0.1 were chosen as suggested by the Udacity instructors.
+The combination of 10 and 0.1 means that the MPC predicts state of the vehicle for 1 second ahead.
+Higher N values resulted in delays produced by the solver and the vehicle started to oscillate.
+Same was observed for looking only couple of steps away (smaller N).

 ## Polynomial Fitting and MPC Preprocessing

-Simulator returns the way points in world coordinate system.
-Way points were transposed and rotated into vehicle coordinate system `main.ccp: lines 97-104`.
-As a result of transformation the process is simplified as orientation of the vehicle is 0 and the polynomial goes through the origin of the vehicle coordinate system.
+The simulator returns the waypoints in the world coordinate system.
+The waypoints were transposed and rotated into the vehicle coordinate system `main.ccp: lines 97-104`.
+As a result of transformation the process of fitting a polynomial is simplified as orientation of the vehicle is 0 and the polynomial goes through the origin of the vehicle coordinate system.

 Once transformed a 3rd order polynomial was fitted to the waypoints.